dstackai/dstack/docs/docs/guides/fine-tuning.md

 When submitting a task, you can configure resources, along with [many other options](../../docs/reference/api/python/index.md#dstack.api.RunCollection.submit).

+You can use the [methods](../../docs/reference/api/python/index.md#dstack.api.Client) on `client` to manage your runs, including getting a list of runs, stopping a given run, etc.

 To track experiment metrics, specify `report_to` and related authentication environment variables.
-Currently, the API supports `"tensorboard"` and `"wandb"`:

 ```python
 task = SFTFineTuningTask(model_name="NousResearch/Llama-2-13b-hf",